ernsasori1995/Congestive-Heart-Failure-predictors/README.md

+# Predictors of hospitalization among men and women with CHF
-# Introduction of project study
+Introduction
 Heart failure is a clinical syndrome characterized by symptoms and signs of increased tissue or organ fluid retention and decreased tissue or organ perfusion.
 With an aging population, its prevalence continues to increase worldwide with high rates of morbidity and